AbdulHadi404/FaceRecognition-And-MaskDetection/README.md

 ## Wroking
 LBPH, Fisher and Eigen Faces for Face Recognition and Custom HAAR-Cascade for Mask Detection.
 It also uploads data to MongoDb for Both RFID/Smart Card and Face Attendance.

+### To use it
+- The "Collect-Image" will take in 10 pictures of the subject.
+- The "Model Train" will train those collected images to identify a subject.
+- The "Recognize-Detection" opens up both the Front and Exit cameras.
+- The "Save Attendance" saves both Front and Exit attendance into a .csv file.
+- The "MongoSend" uploads the Face attendance records to the MongoDB.
+- The "Save RFID Attendance" takes in records from an API of the phpMyAdmin database and generates a .csv file.
+- The "MongoSend RFID" uploads the RFID  attendance records to the MongoDB.